 • HCI challenges in demonstrating transparency/privacy/algorithmic bias concepts to user.

 The selected projects will be announced on November 15th.
-All proposals will be evaluated by a committee composed of experts of the industry and media under the coordination of Daniel Coloma, DTL Technical Director.
+All proposals will be evaluated by a committee of experts of the industry and media under the coordination of Daniel Coloma, DTL Technical Director.
 These are the members of the committee confirmed so far: Ángel Cuevas, Visiting Professor at Universidad Carlos III; Elena Poughia, General Manager at Dataconomy; Andrei Sambra, Tech Lead at Qwant; Ashkan Soltani, Independent researcher and technologist and Antonio Guzmán Head of Discovery and Innovation at Aura project in Telefónica.